stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 to explain pattern synonyms in depth, instead it’s meant to be a practical introduction to this concept.

-GHC documentation describe pattern synonyms like:
+GHC documentation describes pattern synonyms like:

 > “Pattern synonyms enable giving names to parametrized pattern schemes.
 > They can also be thought of as abstract constructors that don’t have a